Info

 To edit the Gripper node, tap Edit action (please refer to the Edit action screen section for more details).

 When the node is not defined, the Command window shows warning messages.
 Tap Edit action to modify the Gripper’s action.
+Caution Tap the Go to position button prior to editing the action. |

 When the node requests the Gripper to close/open, the Command window warns that a partial opening/closing should not be performed for picking an object.